 - 3.1 In recent years the Council has responded to and supported recovery from the Covid-19 pandemic.
 The Council co-ordinated an unprecedented support response to the public health emergency which strengthened integration with partners and a focus on enabling through targeted early intervention and prevention.
 This legacy continues in the approach the Council and partners take, working together to improve health and social care outcomes. - 3.2 Following the Covid-19 recovery, the Council has had to respond to a challenging economic environment.
 Inflation has been stubbornly high and only recently started showing signs of improvement.
 The Bank of England's Monetary Policy Committee's (MPC) updated projections (November 2023 report) expected the rate of inflation to continue to fall further this year to around 4.5% and continue to fall towards the 2% target next year.
 That means prices will be rising more slowly than they have been.
-The CPI 12 month published rate for December was 4.0%. - 3.3 Council spending is exposed to the impact of inflation primarily either through contractual application of an inflation measure (e.g. CPI/RPI) or national pay awards.
-The current economic environment may impact on the Council's normal activity levels, revenue and funding streams and as our cost base is likely to grow faster than our ability to grow our income, the impact will be closely monitored throughout the year. - 3.4 The Council is currently forecasting net operating spend of £207.6m for 2023/24, which is £10.9m above planned budget.
-After adjusting for an increase in funding (Business Rates), planned use of reserves and agreed use of specific reserves the potential variance is £6.6m.
+The CPI 12 month published rate for November was 3.9%. - 3.3 Council spending is exposed to the impact of inflation primarily either through contractual application of an inflation measure (e.g. CPI/RPI) or national pay awards.
+The current economic environment may impact on the Council's normal activity levels, revenue and funding streams and as our cost base is likely to grow faster than our ability to grow our income, the impact will be closely monitored throughout the year. - 3.4 The Council is currently forecasting net operating spend of £206.2m for 2023/24, which is £6.6m above planned funding without the additional use of reserves.
 One of the primary pressures has come from increases in the demand for, and cost of adult and children's social care.
 The Local Government finance settlement has provided additional grant funding and precept funding enabled in 2024/25 relating to adult social care.
 The Council's sound financial resilience has enabled a prudent release of reserves in year to meet externally driven pressures whilst a review of policy, redesign and transformation is confirmed and implemented.